• Skip to primary navigation

 • Bake the meat crust in the preheated oven until fully cooked.
 If rolled thin, this should take about 10 minutes.

-• Spread the meat base with pizza sauce, then sprinkle the cheese evenly on top.
+• Spread the meat crust with pizza sauce, then sprinkle the cheese evenly on top.
 Add your toppings.
-Return to the oven and broil just until the cheese is melted, 1-2 minutes.
-You can also bake in the 400F oven for 5 more minutes instead of broiling, but I do like the way broiling crisps up the meaty edges.
+Return the meatzza to the oven and broil just until the cheese is melted, 1-2 minutes.
+You can also bake in the 400°F oven for 5 more minutes instead of broiling, but I like how broiling crisps the meaty edges.

 • Allow the meatzza to rest for 5 minutes before cutting it into 8 triangles and serving.